nbrovedan/Scoreboard/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+With the following instructions, you will have a copy of the project running on your local machine.
+See below how to do a copy and run the project.

 ### Prerequisites

 You need to have these softwares to run the project on your computer
 ```
 Node
 NPM